gradle/community/docs/events/gsoc/2025/configuration-cache-and-lock-contention.md

 * **Problem**: The plugin was incompatible with the Configuration Cache because its main task, `LiquibaseTask`, and a helper class, `ArgumentBuilder`, directly accessed the non-serializable `Project` object during the execution phase.
 This was done to read extension properties, resolve classpaths, and get project directories and loggers.

-* **Approach to Fix**: The solution was to make the task's execution logic stateless by extracting all necessary data during the configuration phase into **serializable Data Transfer Objects (DTOs)**.
+* **Approach to Fix**: The solution was to make the task's execution logic stateless by extracting all necessary data the end of the configuration phase into **serializable Data Transfer Objects (DTOs)**.
     * Two new data container classes, `LiquibaseInfo` and `ProjectInfo`, were created to hold all the required data from the project and its `liquibase` extension.
-    * These DTOs are populated safely at configuration time and passed into the `LiquibaseTask` as lazy `@Input` properties.
+    * These DTOs are populated safely at configuration time and passed into the `LiquibaseTask` as lazy `@Internal` properties.
     * The `ArgumentBuilder` class was refactored to be stateless, receiving the `LiquibaseInfo` DTO as a method parameter instead of holding a reference to the `Project`.

 * **Pull Request**: [#176](https://github.com/liquibase/liquibase-gradle-plugin/pull/176)